rhiot/rhiot/docs/readme.md

 `ClientGpsCoordinates` class name is prefixed with the `Client` to indicate that these coordinates have been created on the device, not on the server side of the IoT solution.

-The TPVObject (Time-Position-Velocity report) from gpsd4java is available in the header GpsdConstants.TPV_HEADER (io.rhiot.gpsd.tpvObject), useful to enrich the payload or do content based routing, eg
+The TPVObject (Time-Position-Velocity report) instance created by a gpsd4java engine is available in the header `GpsdConstants.TPV_HEADER` (`io.rhiot.gpsd.tpvObject`), useful to enrich the payload or do content based routing, eg

     TPVObject tpvObject = exchange.getIn().getHeader(GpsdConstants.TPV_HEADER, TPVObject.class);
     if (tpvObject.getSpeed() > 343) {